CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Men are not afraid of things, but of how they view them." - Epictetus</p>
+<p>"How much more grievous are the consequences of anger than the causes of it." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->